more03625/be-beast/github/github-docs.md

 3.

-## Insted of memorising this commands try to undertand the github commands
+## Instead of memorizing this commands try to underhand the github commands

 1. `git init`
    This command will initialized empty git repository. in the specified path. this will basically create an empty .git folder and by default this folder will be hidden because you are not supposed to touch this folder.